Rock Paper Scissors (TV series)

 Rock Paper Scissors is an American animated comedy television series created by Kyle Stegina and Josh Lehrman for Nickelodeon.
-The first episodes were released online in August of 2023, before the series officially premiered on Nickelodeon on February 11, 2024, airing after the network's alternate broadcast of Super Bowl LVIII.
+The first original production to originate from the Nickelodeon Intergalactic Shorts Program, it revolves around three friends: aspiring fashion model Rock, inventor Paper, and desperate-to-be-cool Scissors, who go on all sorts of wild adventures together.
+The show was picked up for a full release in 2021; the first episodes were released on YouTube on August 19, 2023, and officially premiered on Nickelodeon on February 11, 2024, airing after the network's alternate broadcast of Super Bowl LVIII.

-The series was renewed for two additional seasons on April 24, 2025, with the second season premiering in November 2025.
+The series was renewed for two additional seasons on April 24, 2025, with the second season premiering in November 2025, while the third season premiered in June 2026.

 Plot

 Aspiring fashion model Rock, inventor Paper, and desperate-to-be-cool Scissors go on all sorts of wild adventures together.